Sanjaikee/LU-Decomposition/README.md

 (i) To find the L and U matrix
 ```
 '''Program to find L and U matrix using LU decomposition.
-Developed by: R. Sanjana
+Developed by: Sanjai S
-RegisterNumber: 23008112
+RegisterNumber: 23003393
 '''

 import numpy as np